jared-jorgenson/data-analytics-portfolio/Python/stop_and_search/README.md

 # Exploring Stop and Search data in Merseyside

 ## Introduction
-In this case study we will anaylyse stop and searchd data collected from https://data.police.uk/.
-We specifically analyse stop and search data from Merseyside in December 2021.
+In this case study I will anaylyse stop and searchd data collected from https://data.police.uk/.
+I specifically analyse stop and search data from Merseyside in December 2021.
+The analysis includes preparing and exploring the data and cleaning the data.
+After the data was cleaned, I analyzed the data and made visuals to illustrate the findings of the analysis.

 ## Future Releases
 - One thing I would like to do is expand the analysis to include more months and more areas